 Your dog is your best friend, so it’s no wonder that you want to paw print ice cube trays now and then.
-Unfortunately, many of the commercial dog treats out there are full of stuff that’s not-so-good for dogs.
-That’s why making your own is such a great idea.
-These DIY dog treats are made with simple ingredients that you probably have in your kitchen already, and you can feel good about feeding them to your pooch.
+Unfortunately, many of the commercial pet treats out there are full of stuff that’s not-so-good for dogs.
+That’s why making your own dog treat recipes is such a great idea.
+These homemade dog treats are made with simple ingredients that you probably have in your kitchen already, and you can feel good about feeding them to your pooch.

 Why DIY Dog Treats?